A Variational Inequality Perspective on Generative Adversarial Networks: Introduction

 Solving such GAN games is traditionally approached by running variants of stochastic gradient descent (SGD) initially developed for optimizing supervised neural network objectives.
 Yet it is known that for some games~\citep[\S8.2]{goodfellow2016nips} SGD exhibits oscillatory behavior and fails to converge.
 This oscillatory behavior, which does not arise from stochasticity, highlights a fundamental problem: while a direct application of basic gradient descent is an appropriate method for regular minimization problems, it is \emph{not} a sound optimization algorithm for the kind of two-player games of GANs.
 This constitutes a fundamental issue for GAN training, and calls for the use of more principled methods with more reassuring convergence guarantees.

-\paragraph{Contributions.} We point out that multi-player games can be cast as \emph{variational inequality problems} and consequently the same applies to any GAN formulation posed as a minimax or non-zero-sum game.
-We present two techniques from this literature, namely \emph{averaging} and \emph{extrapolation}, widely used to solve variational inequality problems (VIP) but which have not been explored in the context of GANs before.\footnote{Independent works~\citep{mertikopoulos2018mirror} and~\citep{yazici2018unusual} respectively explored extrapolation and averaging in the context of GANs.
-More details in related work section \S\ref{sec:related_work}.} We extend standard GAN training methods such as SGD or Adam into variants that incorporate these techniques (Alg.~\ref{alg:AvgPastExtraSGD},~\ref{alg:Extra-Adam} are new).
+\paragraph{Contributions.} We point out that multi-player games can be cast as \emph{variational inequality problems} (VIPs) and consequently the same applies to any GAN formulation posed as a minimax or non-zero-sum game.
+We present two techniques from this literature, namely \emph{averaging} and \emph{extrapolation}, widely used to solve VIPs but which have not been explored in the context of GANs before.\footnote{The preprints for \citep{mertikopoulos2018mirror} and~\citep{yazici2018unusual}, which respectively explored extrapolation and averaging for GANs, appeared after our initial preprint.
+See also the related work section \S\ref{sec:related_work}.}

+We extend standard GAN training methods such as SGD or Adam into variants that incorporate these techniques (Alg.~\ref{alg:Extra-Adam} is new).
 We also explain that the oscillations of basic SGD for GAN training previously noticed ~\citep{goodfellow2016nips} can be explained by standard variational inequality optimization results and we illustrate how \emph{averaging} and \emph{extrapolation} can fix this issue.

-We introduce a new technique, called \emph{extrapolation from the past}, that only requires one gradient computation per iteration compared to \emph{extrapolation} which requires to compute the gradient twice.
-We \emph{prove its convergence} in the stochastic variational inequality setting, i.e. when applied to SGD.
+We study a variant of extragradient that we call \emph{extrapolation from the past} originally introduced by~\citet{popov1980modification}.
+It only requires one gradient computation per update compared to \emph{extrapolation}, which needs to compute the gradient twice.
+We \emph{prove its convergence} for strongly monotone operators and in the stochastic VIP setting.